Māori protest movement: Māori language and culture activism

 In 1987 Te Reo was made an official language of New Zealand, with the passing of the Māori Language Act.
 Activists also campaigned to change the names of landmarks such as mountains back to their original Māori names, and to end the mispronunciation of Māori words, especially by newsreaders and other broadcasters.
 Many Māori cultural forms, such as carving, weaving and performing arts such as haka had gone into decline in the nineteenth century.
 From the early twentieth century Āpirana Ngata and others made efforts to revive them, for example setting up intertribal kapa haka competitions and getting state funding for meeting houses.
 Māori activists continued this tradition, but their primary focus was on stopping the abuse of Māori cultural forms.

 The best known example of this was the 'haka party' incident.
 A group of University of Auckland engineering students had for many years performed a parody haka and paddled an imaginary waka around central Auckland as a capping stunt.
 Repeated requests to end the performance were ignored and eventually a group of Māori assaulted the students.
 Although the activists' actions were widely condemned by pākehā, they were defended in court by Māori elders and were convicted but the students' stunt was not performed again.
 A theatre play on this topic called The Haka Party Incident presented by the Auckland Festival in 2021 directed and written by Katie Wolfe.
 Most recent Māori protest in this sphere has been directed against non-New Zealand groups and businesses who use the Māori language and cultural forms—sometimes copyrighting them—without permission or understanding.
 Since it is internationally known, the haka of the All Blacks is particularly vulnerable to this treatment.

+In December 2022, Mayor of Kaipara Craig Jepson's ban on karakia (Māori prayers) from Kaipara District Council proceedings provoked a hīkoi (protest march) in Dargaville.
+The hīkoi was organised by Paturiri Toautu, who stood as a candidate for the Kaipara council's new Te Moananui o Kaipara Māori ward during the 2022 New Zealand local elections.